Whatever Happened to Former NBA Defensive Player of the Year Marcus Camby?

 Marcus Camby dominated at the college level

-A look at Marcus Camby’s NBA career
+Marcus Camby’s NBA career

-The next season he led the league in blocks with 3.7 per game.
-Camby quickly established himself as a rim protector.
-After spending two seasons in Toronto, he was traded to the New York Knicks, where he backed up Patrick Ewing.
+The next season, he led the league in blocks with 3.7 per game.
+Camby quickly established himself as a dominant rim protector, and after spending two seasons in Toronto, he was traded to the New York Knicks, where he backed up Patrick Ewing.

 Throughout his career, Camby continued to put up impressive stats.
-He led the league in blocks three straight seasons from 2006 to 2008 when he was playing for the Denver Nuggets, and he finished his career averaging 9.5 points, 9.8 rebounds, and 2.4 blocks per game.
+He led the league in blocks for three straight seasons from 2006-08 while playing for the Denver Nuggets, and he finished his career averaging 9.5 points, 9.8 rebounds, and 2.4 blocks.

 Marcus Camby’s career after playing in the NBA